The exploitation of the rubber tree from the last quarter of the 19th century in the Amazon presents a double reading:

 And another reading loaded with death.

-The exploitation of the rubber tree: progress and genocide of the hand.
+The exploitation of the rubber tree: progress and genocide hand in hand.

-The one of progress is inscribed in the need, first, to offer tires for the nascent automobile industry and that had a very rapid expansion, and then, two decades later, in the need to attend to the transport of military troops during the First World War (1914 -1918).
+The one of progress is inscribed in the need, first, to offer tires for the nascent automobile industry during a very rapid expansion, and then, two decades later, in the need to attend to the transport of military troops during the First World War (1914 -1918).

-The other story, that of the exploitation and genocide of the indigenous peoples who extracted the product, took place in the jungles of the Amazon basin where it grew wild rubber tree ( Hevea brasiliensis ), which was, among other uses, the natural raw material used to make car tires.
+The other story, that of the exploitation and genocide of the indigenous peoples who extracted the product, took place in the jungles of the Amazon basin where the wild rubber tree ( Hevea brasiliensis ) was grown, and which was, among other uses, the natural raw material used to make car tires.

-The two stories, that of industrial progress and that of the exploitation of Amazonian indigenous people , were mediated by the greed and cruelty of businessmen who, using armed foremen, used inhumane methods to enrich themselves by sowing terror and death in the Amazon.
+The two stories, that of industrial progress and that of the exploitation of Amazonian indigenous peoples, were mediated by the greed and cruelty of businessmen who, using armed foremen, employed inhumane methods to enrich themselves by sowing terror and death in the Amazon.

 The first rubber fever (1879-1912)

-The exploitation of rubber at the end of the 19th century meant a time of great prosperity for the rubber barons and the Amazonian trade, since the nascent automotive industry, which was developing in Europe and the United States, demanded more and more rubber to produce tires.
+The exploitation of rubber at the end of the 19th century meant a time of great prosperity for the rubber barons and the Amazonian trade as the nascent automotive industry developing in Europe and the United States demanded more and more rubber to produce tires.

-This growing demand for the raw material caused its price to rise and the consolidation of some Amazonian regions, from where the rubber was extracted, and of some Amazonian cities from where it was exported.
+This growing demand for the raw material caused its price to rise and caused the consolidation of some Amazonian regions where the rubber was extracted, and of some Amazonian cities from where it was exported.

-During that period began the massive incursion of many settlers and workers in the Amazon jungle, following the course of the main navigable rivers , in search of native rubber.
+During that period a massive incursion began of many settlers and workers in the Amazon jungle, following the course of the main navigable rivers, in search of native rubber.

 Manaus was the most prosperous city in Brazil: the only one that had electricity networks and a sewage system.
-It had 15 km of electric tram.
+It had 15 km of electric tram line.

-It boasted of having, in the middle of the jungle, large and dazzling buildings such as the Amazonas Theater (1897) and a majestic Palace of Justice, in a region where the law of the strongest prevailed.
+In a region where the law of the strongest prevailed, it boasted of having, in the middle of the jungle, large and dazzling buildings, such as the Amazonas Theater (1897) and a majestic Palace of Justice.

 There were luxurious brothels with prostitutes brought from Paris or Baghdad.
-Researchers point out that, for example, a 13-year-old girl, virgin, Polish, was offered for $400.
+Researchers point out, for example, that a 13-year-old virgin Polish girl was offered for $400.

 The excess reached such a point that the dirty clothes of the rubber barons were sent to London or Lisbon to be washed.

-That conspicuous consumption crumbled, false prosperity deflated, and cities stagnated — a decline that historians attribute to two main causes.
+That conspicuous consumption eventually crumbled, false prosperity deflated, and cities stagnated — a decline that historians attribute to two main causes.

 Rubber tree biopiracy

-The first was that the British had illegally extracted seeds from the Brazilian rubber tree, the first notable and well-documented case of international biopiracy, and had propagated and planted those seeds over large areas of Ceylon, British Malaya and sub-Saharan Africa. substituting the supply of Amazonian rubber for the cheaper rubber produced in the British colonies.
+The first was that the British had illegally extracted seeds from the Brazilian rubber tree, the first notable and well-documented case of international biopiracy, and had propagated and planted those seeds over large areas of Ceylon, British Malaya and sub-Saharan Africa, substituting the supply of Amazonian rubber with the cheaper rubber produced in the British colonies.